mearlboro/COP26/visualisation/hashtags.md

  - "/assets/js/hashtags.js"
 ---

-The Green and Red groups represent the two clusters in the network with the greatest structural polarisation.
+The Green and Red groups represent the two clusters in the retweet network with the greatest structural polarisation.
 Switch the toggle to see the #Hashtags most associated with each group.
-Click on a hashtag to see the COP26 tweets associated with that hashtag.
+Click on a hashtag to see the associated COP26 tweets.

 <div class="toggle">
   <span class="green">Green group</span>